 Who works in MIS?

-MIS professionals are business-oriented, technically proficient individuals who are found in every type of industry from health-care and banking to media and gaming, as well as in the high tech industry such as Microsoft, Lockheed Martin, and SAP.
-The majority of MIS professionals and Fox MIS alums work in user organizations such as Merck, Lockheed Martin, Campbell Soup, JP Morgan Chase, and consulting firms such as Accenture and LiquidHub.
+MIS professionals are business-oriented, technically proficient individuals who are found in every type of industry from health-care and banking to media and gaming, as well as in the high tech industry such as Facebook and Lockheed Martin.
+The majority of MIS professionals work in user organizations such as QVC, Pfizer, Campbell Soup, NBCUniversal and consulting firms such as LiquidHub.

 How is MIS different from computer science?

 MIS and computer science courses may seem similar but there are major differences in their content and how they are taught.
-Computer science students take courses that will help them better understand technology, like math and physics classes.
+Computer science (CS) (occasionally termed Computer and Information Science – CIS) students take courses that will help them better understand technology, like math and physics classes.
 MIS students take courses that will help them understand business problems, like accounting and marketing.
 Neither one is better than the other – they’re just different.